 The White Rock property was donated to Sonoma Land Trust in 1991 as a “permanent nature preserve” by Roy and Lois Chapin, friends of Otto Teller (one of the founders of Sonoma Land Trust).
 Four years later, the Chapins also donated a conservation easement over their Gird Creek property.
 Having seen the Alexander Valley change and develop around him, Roy, the former head of American Motors, wanted to protect the natural and open beauty of his land for future generations.

-To protect and enhance the valuable biodiversity of this property, preserve manager Trevor George holds workdays for the removal of invasive plant species and installation of water bars to reduce erosion and sedimentation (for the steelhead using Grid Creek downstream of our property).
+To protect and enhance the valuable biodiversity of this property, preserve manager Tom Tolliver holds occasional workdays for the removal of invasive plant species and soil erosion reduction projects (for the steelhead using Gird Creek downstream of our property).
 Learn more about volunteer workdays here.